PanDAWMS/panda-docs/docs/source/client/phpo.rst

         }
     ]

 so that there are two segments in the task.
+Note that it is also possible to specify 'datasets' instead of 'files' in dictionaries in the json if the training dataset has constituent datasets and is partitioned with constituent dataset boundaries.
 Then

 .. prompt:: bash